Astros' Franklin Perez: Advances to Double-A

 Perez will make his Double-A debut Monday, Jake Kaplan of the Houston Chronicle reports.

 A strong season with High-A Buies Creek led the Astros to bump him up the organizational ladder.
-After compiling a 2.98 ERA, a 1.00 ERA and a 53:16 K:BB in 54.1 innings pitched, he'll make his debut with Double-A Corpus Christi once Dallas Keuchel (neck) is finished with his rehab outing.
+After compiling a 2.98 ERA, 1.00 WHIP and 53:16 K:BB in 54.1 innings, he'll make his debut with Double-A Corpus Christi once Dallas Keuchel (neck) is finished with his rehab outing.

 More News